nata1993/overpass-turbo-queries/README.md

 out center;
 ```

-Free tent site with toilet and shower query
+Free tent site with toilet and shower query - those are rarity usually in a lot of places...

 ```Overpass QL
 nwr["tourism"="camp_site"]["fee"="no"]["toilets"="yes"]["shower"="yes"]({{bbox}});